afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 Using @StateObject is then particularly useful when you are instantiating your ViewModel from the View itself, as we did in the first example

-## Wrapping up
+## Conclusion
-As you can see, it is reasonably straightforward to use Combine and maintain a polymorphic approach via Protocol Oriented Programming in your classes.
+As you can see, it is reasonably straightforward to use Combine and still maintain polymorphic interfaces via Protocol Oriented Programming in your classes.

 Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocol instead, especially if you are still stuck with UIKit and UIViewControllers.
 Nevertheless, in this case, I find it overkill.
 Maybe we can cover that in another post.